ugeneunipro/docs/content/workflow-designer/workflow-samples/ngs/extract-coverage-from-assembly.md

 # Extract Coverage from Assembly

 This workflow sample extracts **coverage** and/or **base counts** from input assemblies.
-It supports multiple input assemblies and produces for each of them a tab-delimited plain text output.
+It supports multiple input assemblies and produces a tab-delimited plain text output for each of them.
 Coverage values are filtered based on the provided threshold parameter.

 ---

 ## How to Use This Sample

 If you haven't used workflow samples in UGENE before, refer to the [How to Use Sample Workflows](../../introduction/how-to-use-sample-workflows) section of the documentation.

 ---

 ## Workflow Sample Location

 The workflow sample **"Extract Coverage from Assembly"** is available in the **"NGS"** section of the Workflow Designer samples.

 ---